Learn more about the CIS Ombudsman’s processes and topics related to U.S. Citizenship and Immigration Services (USCIS).

 This is not a USCIS error — according to USCIS, your case status does not automatically change once USCIS receives your request.
 This message about visa availability will remain in place until USCIS takes action on your Form I-485 (for example, issuing a request for evidence (RFE), decision, or notice transferring the application between offices).

-The CIS Ombudsman is aware that applicants are seeing this updated case status even after USCIS has issued a Supplement J receipt notice and moved applications from a service center to the National Benefits Center or a USCIS field office.
-We have made USCIS aware of this issue.
+You may see this updated case status even after USCIS has issued you a Supplement J receipt notice and moved your application from a service center to the National Benefits Center or a USCIS field office.

 On July 25, 2022, USCIS announced it will accept copies of original signatures on all benefit forms and documents, even if the form instructions require an original handwritten (“wet”) signature.
 This means that you can submit a scanned, faxed, photocopied, or similarly reproduced copy of a document to USCIS as long as the copy is of an original document containing an original handwritten signature.
 You must keep the original document with the wet signature and provide it to USCIS if requested.